MathsJam/mathsjam-site/gathering/archive/2017/index.md

 #### Kathryn Taylor: Adventures in modular origami

-Kathryn uses the visualiser to show us some incredible incredible origami shapes built from Sonobe modules.
+Kathryn uses the visualiser to show us some incredible incredible origami shapes built from Sonobe modules - including one she's just invented and can't work out what it's called (it turns out it was a double stellated tetrahedron).

 ### Session 2b: 10:00 - 10:47